-- 22. If a written Explanation and Waiver of Rights form is used and the person indicates that they cannot read or write, or if upon presenting the person with the form that person appears to be struggling to understand the text or to sign the document, ask the person if they require the member to read the forms aloud. - 23.
-When the circumstances require a verbal reading of the Explanation and Waiver of Rights, the member must record the exchange either on their BWC or via other recording equipment. - 24.
+- 26. If a written Explanation and Waiver of Rights form is used and the person indicates that they cannot read or write, or if upon presenting the person with the form they appear to be struggling to understand the text or to sign the document, the member shall ask the person if they require the member to read the forms aloud. - 27.
+When the circumstances require a verbal reading of the Explanation and Waiver of Rights, the member shall record the exchange either on their BWC or via other Departmental recording equipment.
 The member must ensure that both their reading of the form is properly recorded, as well as the person's verbal response of whether they understand and agree to the forms read to them.

-Interrogations of Persons with Behaviorial Health Disabilities or Intellectual Disabilities behaviors commonly referred to as irrational, bizarre, or unpredictable may have diminished capacity to reason and communiciate.
+Interrogations of Persons with Behavioral Health Disabilities or Intellectual Disabilities

-- 25. Persons experiencing the symptons of a behaviorial health disability, or who have an intellectual disability may have limited reasoning and the inability to effectively communicate their thoughts. - 26.
-In addition, people in crisis and all persons encountered in the field who exhibit unusual

-27. These outward observable symptons could be the result of intoxication, drug use, suicidal indication, behaviorial health disability, developmental disability, or medical complications.
-Members shall follow the procedures outlined in Policy 1739, Special Considerations For Persons with Behaviorial Health Disabilities or Developmental Disabilities for all persons who appear to have a diminished capacity to reason and communicate.
+- 28. Persons experiencing the symptoms of a behavioral health disability, or who have an intellectual disability, may have limited reasoning and the inability to effectively communicate their thoughts. - 29.
+In addition, people in crisis and all persons encountered in the field who exhibit unusual behaviors commonly referred to as irrational, bizarre, or unpredictable may have diminished capacity to reason and communicate. - 30.
+These outward observable symptoms could be the result of intoxication, drug use, suicidal ideation, behavioral health disability, developmental disability, or medical complications.
+Members shall follow the procedures outlined in Policy 712, Crisis Intervention Program, Policy 713, Petitions for Emergency Evaluation & Voluntary Admission, and Policy 1739, Reasonable Accommodations for Interactions with the Public (Under Development) for all persons who appear to have a diminished capacity to reason and communicate.

-NOTE: Policy 1739 is currently under development.